-To support the Hoover Strategic Regeneration Area land is allocated to provide 409400 sqm for local convenience retail provision.
-(MAC37)
+To support the Hoover Strategic Regeneration Area land is allocated to provide 400 sqm for local retail provision.

-- 6.87.34 PPW states that local planning authorities should assess the quantitative and qualitative needs for land or floorspace for retail and commercial leisure development over the plan period (up to 2031). - 6.87.35 The Merthyr Tydfil Retail and Commercial Leisure Study demonstrates a need, over the plan period of up to 6,281 sqm gross floorspace, comprising 409 sqm for convenience goods, 3,736 sqm for comparison goods and 2,136 sqm for food and beverage.

-- An allocation for 400 sqm has been made at the Hoover Strategic Regeneration Area in order to meet future resident's basic local retailing needs (i.e. for convenience, comparison and food and drink retailing).
+- 6.7.34 PPW states that local planning authorities should assess the quantitative and qualitative needs for land or floorspace for retail and commercial leisure development over the plan period (up to 2031). - 6.7.35 The Merthyr Tydfil Retail and Commercial Leisure Study demonstrates a need, over the plan period of up to 6,281 sqm gross floorspace, comprising 409 sqm for convenience goods, 3,736 sqm for comparison goods and 2,136 sqm for food and beverage. - 6.7.36 An allocation for 400 sqm has been made at the Hoover Strategic Regeneration Area in order to meet future resident's basic local retailing needs (i.e. for convenience, comparison and food and drink retailing).
 Whilst this level of provision is above the projected needs arising from the HSRA development it is considered that this modest level of provision is necessary to ensure there is a critical mass of uses and viable unit sizes to establish a small local centre.
-This will reduce the need for future residents to travel to meet basic needs and will contribute towards the development of new community focused around the Pentrebach metro station 'hub'.
-(MAC37) - 6.8.3677.37 The quantitative assessment of the potential capacity for retail floorspace suggests that there is only limited scope (409 sqm gross) for new convenience goods development within MTCB and this is by up to 2031 to support the Hoover Strategic Regeneration Area.
+This will reduce the need for future residents to travel to meet basic needs and will contribute towards the development of new community focused around the Pentrebach metro station 'hub'. - 6.7.37 The quantitative assessment of the potential capacity for retail floorspace suggests that there is only limited scope (409 sqm gross) for new convenience goods development within MTCB up to 2031.
 In qualitative terms, food store and convenience retail provision is strong across the County Borough with most of the national food stores represented.
 There are no obvious areas of qualitative deficiency in food provision.
 No further allocations for the development of new convenience retail are required.

-(MAC37) - 6.8.3777.38 The Trago Mills outlet creates a comparison goods expenditure deficit up to 2026.
-Longer term growth should generate a moderate expenditure surplus, which could support 2,802 sqm net of comparison sales floorspace (3,736 sqm gross) by 2031.
-(MIN3) - 6.8.3877.39 Merthyr Tydfil town centre is the principal centre, where new investment should be concentrated to meet wider regeneration objectives of the Plan.
+- 6.7.38 The Trago outlet creates a comparison goods expenditure deficit up to 2026.
+Longer term growth should generate a moderate expenditure surplus, which could support 2,802 sqm net of comparison sales floorspace (3,736 sqm gross) by 2031. - 6.7.39 Merthyr Tydfil town centre is the principal centre, where new investment should be concentrated to meet wider regeneration objectives of the Plan.
 Cyfarthfa Retail Park is the dominant comparison goods shopping destination within the County Borough, with a market double that of Merthyr Tydfil town centre.
 Future growth should be concentrated in the town centre to address this imbalance.
 Future town centre redevelopment opportunities will exist once the Merthyr Tydfil Bus Station site is vacated.
 The Strategic Flood Consequence Assessment prepared to inform the Plan has identified the site is partly located in flood zone C2.
-Any future development proposals on this site would need to demonstrate the flood risks and consequences can be made acceptable. - 6.8.397.40 The existing stock of premises should have a role in accommodating projected growth.
-Vacant shops within designated centres could accommodate the long term retail and food/beverage floorspace projections.
-The reoccupation of vacant commercial units should be the priority in the town centre and local centres.
+Any future development proposals on this site would need to demonstrate the flood risks and consequences can be made acceptable. - 6.7.40 The existing stock of premises should have a role in accommodating projected growth.
+Vacant shops within designated centres could accommodate the long-term retail and food/beverage floorspace projections.
+The re-occupation of vacant commercial units should be the priority in the town centre and local centres.
 The Merthyr Tydfil Retail and Commercial Leisure Study identified that the Merthyr Tydfil Bus Station site could provide opportunities to accommodate additional town centre retail floorspace especially now that plans to relocate the bus station benefit from planning permission.
 However, redevelopment of the site would be subject to proposals overcoming identified flood risks.
-The Council will continue to seek funding for the replacement bus station.
+The Council has received funding for the replacement bus station and preparatory works commenced in summer 2019.
+The new bus station is expected to be completed in autumn 2020.